raspberrypi/noobs/README.md

 ### Operating System Choice

 NOOBS is available in 2 formats:
-- `NOOBS Full` includes the installation files for Raspbian only.
+- `NOOBS Full` includes the installation files for Raspbian Full and LibreELEC only.
 - `NOOBS-Lite` does not include any Operating Systems at all.

+Please note that RISC OS cannot be installed by the NOOBS FULL version due to the amount of space taken up by the included Operating Systems.

+If you want to install RISC OS, use NOOBS-Lite instead, or change the included operating systems.

 #### OS Network Download